 From the developer’s perspective, the programming languages, used for building an iOS application are simpler than JAVA.
 It empowers developers to get the job done by writing fewer lines of codes.
 As a result, the development time and cost decreases.
 However, the hourly rates for iOS app development are relatively higher than that of Android.

-There are some targeted audience who uses Windows Apps.
-Frameworks for Windows App Development such as Visual Studio Express 2013, Visual Studio Professional 2013 and more.
+There is some targeted audience who uses Windows Apps.
+Frameworks for Windows App Development such as Visual Studio Express 2013, Visual Studio Professional 2013, and more.

 Hybrid or cross-platform